bootlin/buildroot-external-st/docs/stm32cubemx.md

 `CFG_EMBED_DTB_SOURCE_FILE=stm32mp157f-dk2-mx.dts CFG_STM32MP15=y` for
 OPTEE-OS.

-You might need to modify the post-image.sh script to use a different naming of the TF-A binary.
+You might need to modify the post-image scripts to use a different naming of the TF-A binary.

 If Cube MX does not generated the devicetree as expected you can manually